ethereum/hevm/doc/src/limitations-and-workarounds.md

 There is no single workaround for this class of issues, as it depends on the specific circumstances of the code.
 In general, we suggest trying to concretize the call to the code, such that only what is truly needed to be symbolic is left symbolic.
-For example, you may be able to force partial cocrete execution via `require()` statements, thereby concretizing the potential symbolic value.
+For example, you may be able to force partial concrete execution via `require()` statements, thereby concretizing the potential symbolic value.
 Similarly, dynamically computed JUMP destinations can be avoided via pre-computed jump tables, etc.

+**Best Practices**:
+* Use `require()` statements to concretize symbolic values
+* Avoid dynamically computed jumps -- use pre-computed jump-tables, if neccesary

 ## Jumping into symbolic code